mrezabayat/iamsorush/content/posts/yagni-kiss-principle.md

 2-	Avoid mega classes that do many unrelated tasks.
 Keep them focused using single responsibility principle (SRP).

-3-	If possible keep methods less than 20 lines with a particular goal (single responsibility principle).
+3-	If possible keep methods less than 20 lines with a particular goal for SRP.
 For example, we have a big method like

 ```c#
 public Void Run()